kingg22/ktorgen/samples/kmp-lib-expect/README.md

 interface ApiServiceValid {...}
 ```

-KtorGen will generate the accessors for all platform source set according to the `expect` modality.
+KtorGen will generate the accessors for all platform source sets according to the `expect` modality.
-Is **required** to `expect` function have a valid interface as return type knowed by KtorGen, the exact parameters of
-the constructor, and the `HttpClient` parameter (if you don't have it already as property).
+It is **required** that the `expect` function has a valid interface as a return type known by KtorGen, the exact constructor parameters, and the `HttpClient` parameter (if you don't already have it as a property).

-The exact parameters include the delegate interfaces when you have inheritance.
-See DemoGithub interface, for example.
+The exact parameters include delegate interfaces when you have inheritance (see the `DemoGithub` interface, for example).

 ### Known limitations